 If you’re not the creative type buying a loved one an ‘experience’ such as a spa day, a pottery class or a weekend away avoids the need for excessive packaging and a product they might not use.
 Spending quality time with family and friends is a fantastic way to reduce stress and increase overall health and happiness.

 A good way to work off those extra Christmas calories is to stay active and take a walk with friends/family.
 It’s a great way to spend some festive time together away from the distractions of modern life.

 It can be harder to get your 5 a day when there’s a box of celebrations on offer, but if you’ve been good this year you might find an orange in your stocking!
-With all of the high fat, salt and sugar foods that come with Christmas it’s all the more important to get in your necessary nutrients and vitamins.
+With all of the high fat, salt, and sugar foods that come with Christmas it’s all the more important to get in your necessary nutrients and vitamins.
 So remember to eat your sprouts!

-Although many of these tips might seem like small changes, together they can help keep you healthy as well as helping the planet.
+Although many of these tips might seem like small changes, together they can help keep you healthy as well as help the planet.
 If you have any more hints and tips send us a message on Facebook, Instagram or Twitter (@eSurgeryCares).